maartenba/maartenba.github.io/_pages/talks-presentations.markdown

 author: Maarten Balliauw
 sitemap: false
 permalink: /talks-presentations.html
+redirect_from:
+ - /talks-presentations.aspx.html
 ---

 This page contains links and short information on the talks that I have (co-)presented.
 If available, a link to slides and recording is also provided.

 Attended a talk and looking for demo material or thought of a question?
-Don't hesitate and ping me on [Twitter](https://twitter.com/maartenballiauw) or [e-mail](mailto:maarten@maartenballiauw.be).
+Don't hesitate and ping me on [Twitter](https://twitter.com/maartenballiauw) or [reach out via another channel](/about-me.html).

 ## Upcoming talks

-If you want me to deliver a talk at your conference, feel free to [shoot me an e-mail](mailto:maarten@maartenballiauw.be).
+If you want me to deliver a talk at your conference, feel free to [reach out](/about-me.html).
 I'll be happy to provide you with session proposals.

 ## Past talks